rstudio-education/glossRy/README.md

 **Raise**: To signal that something unexpected or unusual has happened in a program by creating an **exception** and handing it to the error-handling system, which then tries to find a point in the program that will **catch** it.

+**Reactive programming**: a style of programming in which actions are triggered by external events.

+**Reactive variable**: a variable whose value is automatically updated when some other value or values change.
+Reactive variables are used extensively in **Shiny**.

 **Read-evaluate-print loop** (REPL): An interactive program that reads a command typed in by a user, executes it, prints the result, and then waits patiently